tiemma/blog.bakman.build/blogs/consideration-in-common-law.md

 These two questions are applicable and tested under Hudson v Hathaway [^19], Thomas v Thomas [^7], Easton v Kenyon [^11] and others.
 Equity under consideration is established through its remedies for promissory estoppel enforcing performance for aggrieved parties under detrimental reliance, where nominal damages (alone) does not provide for equity.

-In a future time, the law based on these principles and established UK precedence will continue to establish the requirement of applying consideration as a condition in defining a contract under common law.
+In a future time, the law based on these principles and established UK precedence will continue the requirement of applying consideration as a condition in defining a contract under common law.

 # References